C0DECYCLE/VirtualGeometry/README.md

     //create new edges of the updated triangles and insert into map and triangles

     from nanite: group those with the most shared edges and split if not possible to simplify to 128 into multpiple clusters

+    //problem with current is that locked edges (detailed) will accumilate if you just merge and simplify linearly

+    //solution: take level of clusters of entire mesh, group nearest clusters based on their bounds, then simplify each group to half the triangles and split again into clusters, as a result forming the next level of clusters (edges are only locked over 2 levels so cannot accomilate)

+    //difficulty later findingcut of the dag